Keyboard shortcuts

 The base time of a pattern in tidal is specified as cycles per second.
 In afseq, the time of a cycle instead is given in cycles per pattern pulse units.

--- emits an entire cycle every bar
+-- emits an entire cycle every beat

 return rhythm {